 It’s no secret by this point that deplatforming white supremacists by taking down their social media accounts, websites, and podcasts has been an effective strategy for dealing with the alt-right.
 By disrupting their message, anti-fascists have dealt a serious blow to their ability to organize and spread their propaganda.

-During the December 21, 2018 Christmas special on Red Ice TV, author and podcast host Jim Goad admitted as much, calling the situation “dire” and begged his fellow extremists to unite in the face of this systematic deplatforming.
+During the December 21, 2018 Christmas special on Red Ice TV, author and podcast host Jim Goad admitted as much, calling the situation “dire” and begging his fellow extremists to unite in the face of this systematic deplatforming.
 As he told Henrik and Lana, who lost access to their payment processors earlier this year:

 Like I said, Gavin [McInnes] is a Neo-Nazi.
 As hard as Gavin tried not to be a Neo-Nazi, he’s a Neo-Nazi.
 So yeah, okay, maybe he’s not as up on the [Jewish Question] as you are, but shut up for now.
 And when the dust settles from whatever war it seems like we’re gonna have, then you can have your little spats.
 I mean just stop — stop the fighting, guys. … There’s a common enemy.
 Focus on the common enemy and then we can argue.

 And it’s not just losing ground online that Goad is afraid of.
 “Another thing that’s crucial, and you know we’re treading into the danger zone here, is control of the streets, ’cause that’s why they went after the Proud Boys,” he said, referencing the arrests of nine Proud Boys for an October assault of anti-fascists.